brendancicchi/certificate-authority/README.md

 # certificate-authority README

 ### Setup
-To run this script, copy the _resources/*.cnf files_ to the desired location in your file system.
+To run the *certificate-authority.sh* script, copy the _resources/*.cnf files_ to the desired location in your file system.
 Configure the _CAPS-LOCKED_ variables at the top of the _conf/ssl-var-configurations.sh_ as seen below:

 ```bash